 Girl Scout Week celebrates the anniversary of the first Girl Scout meeting on March 12, 1912 in Savannah, Georgia.
 Troops plan how they want to celebrate on (or near) March 12.
 Girl Scouts can make a birthday cake and ice cream, attend a service unit event, join with other troops and sing songs, conduct a service project, or attend a council-sponsored event.

 Some troops will plan observances within their faith communities.
 Girl Scout week begins on Sunday and concludes on the following Saturday, which allows our membership of diverse faiths to celebrate on their chosen day of worship.

 April 22 – Girl Scout Leader’s Day

-Girl Scout Leader’s Day honors all the volunteers who work as leaders and mentors in partnership with girls.
-On this day, girls, their families, and communities find special ways to thank their adult Girl Scout volunteers.
+Girl Scout Leader’s Day honors all the volunteers who work as leaders and mentors in partnership with youth.
+On this day, Girl Scouts, their families, and communities find special ways to thank their adult Girl Scout volunteers.

-Originally designed to honor adult volunteers who led Girl Scout Troops, over the years leaders day has evolved to recognize the contributions of volunteers throughout our movement.
-It is now more appropriately called Girl Scout Leadership Day, an inclusive term that acknowledges the important role the older girls, volunteers in non-troop positions, staff members, and others play and striving to make Girl Scouting the premier leadership development organization for girls.
+Originally designed to honor adult volunteers who led Girl Scout Troops, over the years leader’s day has evolved to recognize the contributions of volunteers throughout our movement.
+It is now more appropriately called Girl Scout Leadership Day, an inclusive term that acknowledges the important role that older Girl Scout, volunteers in non-troop positions, staff members, and others play in making Girl Scouting the premier leadership development organization for girls.

 August 10, National S’mores Day